We live in a world where we are more connected than ever before, where we are exposed to an unprecedented amount of content.

 Sydney’s second airport operator will need to consider the new and non-traditional communication channels available to their communities and other stakeholders to share news and information across a broader community.

-In order to operate successfully, Sydney’s second airport operator will need to move away from traditional one-way consultation.
+To operate successfully, Sydney’s second airport operator will need to move away from traditional one-way consultation.
 Instead, by integrating its public relations and engagement, Sydney’s second airport operator can do more than just contact its audiences.
 It will connect, engage, and partner.
-This means thinking beyond the neighbouring community, to all communities and stakeholders impacted and/ or interested in Sydney’s second airport.
+This means thinking beyond the neighboring community, to all communities and stakeholders impacted and/ or interested in Sydney’s second airport.
 This is often referred to as ‘social licence to operate’.